National Shrine of Saint Jude (Philippines): Establishment

-On July 27, 2001, Fr.
-Ricardo C. Miranda, SVD and Rev. Fr.
-Joseph Xin Lu, SVD were appointed parochial vicar and attached priest respectively.
+On July 27, 2001, Ricardo C. Miranda and Joseph Xin Lu were appointed parochial vicar and attached priest respectively.

-In 2005, Fr.
-Roland Aquino, SVD was installed as the parish priest of the Shrine.
+In 2005, Roland Aquino was installed as the parish priest of the shrine.

 Elevation to national shrine and 21st century

-St. Jude Parish became a territorial parish on June 20, 1986, and was separated from the parish of San Miguel.
-It was renamed the "Archdiocesan Shrine of Saint Jude Thaddeus" on June 21, 1994, following a petition by Msgr.
-Peter Tsao and the parishioners, and as a result of the increasing number of devotees that visit the shrine on Thursdays for the weekly novena service.
+St. Jude Parish was later renamed the "Archdiocesan Shrine of Saint Jude Thaddeus" on June 21, 1994, following a petition by Peter Tsao and the parishioners, and as a result of the increasing number of devotees that visit the shrine on Thursdays for the weekly novena service.

-During the term of Rev. Fr.
-Roland Aquino, SVD as parish priest and shrine rector, in February 2010, the shrine was elevated as national shrine through a decree of establishment issued by the CBCP President and Tandag Bishop Nereo Odchimar.
+During the term of Roland Aquino as parish priest and shrine rector, in February 2010, the shrine was elevated as national shrine through a decree of establishment issued by the CBCP President and Tandag Bishop Nereo Odchimar.
 The elevation of the status of the Archdiocesan Shrine of St. Jude Thaddeus into national shrine was unanimously approved by the Catholic Bishops Conference of the Philippines (CBCP) during its 100th plenary assembly on January 23.

-Manila Archbishop Gaudencio Cardinal Rosales endorsed the petition to the CBCP giving assurance “that all canonical and liturgical requirements for the elevation to the status of being a National Shrine have been complied with.”
+Manila Archbishop Cardinal Gaudencio Rosales endorsed the petition to the CBCP giving assurance "that all canonical and liturgical requirements for the elevation to the status of being a National Shrine have been complied with".